HazeraKhatun/SplitCipher/README.md

 Enter value of 'key': **3**
 Decrypted message: **Welcome**

+## Limitations
+1. Applicable for Alphabet only.
+2. The Algorithm assumes that the Input Plain Text will not contain the character '['

 ## Update Plan
 1. Use two keys.
    - Key1 to decide number of blocks to divide the message
    - Key2 to encrypt re-arranged text.
 2. Relate Key1 with Key2 uniquely.
+3. Make the algorithm applicable for all ASCII 8-bit characters.